tanish105/RTTV/README.md

 * A Flutter project made by Full Stack Squad.
 RTTV is an OTT application which focuses more on regional content like nukad natak, regional drama, movies etc.

-* This platforms aims to provide equal opportunity for each and evry regional content.
+* This platforms aims to provide equal opportunity for each and every regional content.

 ## RTTV Application